department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="use-veteran-id-card">What can't I use my Veteran ID Card for?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="use-veteran-id-card">What can’t I use my Veteran ID Card for?</button>
 <div id="use-veteran-id-card" class="usa-accordion-content">

-You can't use your Veteran ID Card to:
+You can’t use your Veteran ID Card to:
 - Prove your eligibility for any federal benefits, **or**
 - Access military installations